One expert’s advice on trimming electricity bills

 If you’ve been paying attention to energy efficiency developments in Canada’s poultry industry, you’ll know the name Bill Revington.
 Indeed, he’s had a long career as an energy efficiency innovator.
-As he was preparing for his April retirement from his role as general manager of farm operations at New Life Mills in Hanover, Ont., he sat down with Canadian Poultry to reflect on his achievements, share his best tips and predictions for the future.
+A few years back, when he was preparing for his retirement from his role as general manager of farm operations at New Life Mills in Hanover, Ont., he sat down with Canadian Poultry to reflect on his achievements, share his best tips and predictions for the future.

 “One thing I’ve learned about energy efficiency over my career is that little things can make a big difference,” he says.
 “In the past, electricity was relatively cheap, and it was the initial investment in energy-saving improvements that was expensive.
 Fluorescent lighting was more expensive than incandescent, for example.
 But now, electricity is the third or fourth largest expense item in poultry production after feed and bird cost, and I think the price is going to continue to rise.
 The good news is, compared to other expenses like feed, birds and wages/benefits, it offers the greatest number of trimming opportunities.”